BambuReviews

 My Recommendation

-Start with the P1S unless you have a specific reason to pay for X1C features.
+Start with the P1S unless you have a specific reason to pay for X1C features — our full X1 Carbon review details what that premium actually buys.
 The print quality is identical for common materials, and the AMS works the same way on both.
 The money saved goes toward the AMS itself (if you don’t have one yet), filament, or upgrades.

-Upgrade to the X1C if after several months you find yourself limited by P1S features — particularly heated chamber for engineering materials.
+Upgrade to the X1C if you find yourself limited by P1S features — particularly the lack of AI failure detection on frequent unattended jobs, or Lidar-assisted calibration if you swap plate surfaces often.
 But for most makers printing PLA and PETG daily, the P1S is the better value proposition.

 Related